arxk9/rai/Readme.md

 # 2. Installation
 Clone

-(if you are going to use GPU) Install Nvidia driver, Cuda, Cudnn if you use GPU.
+(if you are going to use GPU) Install Nvidia driver, Cuda, Cudnn.

 Run install.sh: *./install_basics.sh*